Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms

 On Table \ref{tab: Results ML RNN} we show some results for the classification approach using recurrent neural networks, where the predicted physical parameters are the parameters of the model predicted and the S/N value for this predicted model.
 This table shows the five predictions with less average error, where the error is calculated using a classic error showed on Equation 2.
-We can see that the top 4 predictions are the same synthetic spectrum with different levels of noise, and the network predicts one close model for the 4 different levels of noise, from 35 S/N to 90 S/N. This behavior can be see in multiple models in the 420 models we are using to the extra test, where the network predicts one model very close to the real model without being affected by different noise levels.
+We can see that the top 4 predictions are the same synthetic spectrum with different levels of noise, and the network predicts one close model for the 4 different levels of noise, from 35 S/N to 90 S/N. This behavior can be seen in multiple models in the 420 models we are using to the extra test, where the network predicts one model very close to the real model without being affected by different noise levels.

-To have another view of the predictions showed on the HR Diagram in Figures \ref{fig: RFC} and \ref{fig: RNNC}, on Figure \ref{Classification Error Dens} we show the distribution of the error for the luminosity and temperature parameters using Equation 2, getting an idea of how good or bad was the predictions overall.
+To have another view of the predictions showed on the HR Diagram in Figures \ref{fig: RFC} and \ref{fig: RNNC}, on Figures \ref{Classification Error Dens} and \ref{Regression Error Dens} we show the distribution of the error for the luminosity and temperature parameters using Equation 2, getting an idea of how good or bad was the predictions overall.